Sir James Cotter, 2nd Baronet

-Sir James Laurence Cotter, 2nd Baronet (1748 – 9 February 1829) was an Anglo-Irish politician.
+Sir James Laurence Cotter, 2nd Baronet of Rockforest (1748 – 9 February 1829) was an Anglo-Irish politician.

 Cotter was the eldest son of Sir James Cotter, 1st Baronet and Arabella Rogerson.
 He was a Member of Parliament in the Irish House of Commons, representing Taghmon from 1771 to 1776 and Mallow from 1783 to 1790.
+In 1781 he was appointed to the office of High Sheriff of County Cork.

 In 1790 he was elected in both Dingle and Castlemartyr, choosing to sit for the latter until the seat's disenfranchisement under the Acts of Union 1800.

 On 9 June 1770, he succeeded to the father's baronetcy.
 He married, firstly, Anne Kearney, daughter of Francis Kearney.
 He married, secondly, Isabella Hingston, daughter of Reverend James Hingston, by whom he had seven children.
 Upon his death, Cotter was succeeded in his titles by his son, Sir James Cotter, 3rd Baronet.